priv-kweihmann/meta-sca/docs/casestudy/simple_regression.md

 ### Configure SCA

 As we know we need to check on C/C++, shell and python.
 Speed is favoured over quality, as long a quality isn't very poor.
-Only severe errors are of importance.
+Only severe issues are of importance.
 For this purpose we use the configure wizard from meta-sca-layer.
 Run